View on GitHub

 Backup Manually

-$ wget -O- http://localhost:8343/api/v1/backup --user admin --ask-password --post-data=''
+$ wget -qO- http://localhost:8343/api/v1/backup --user admin --ask-password --post-data=

 Logs

-$ docker-compose logs backend
+$ docker compose logs backend --no-log-prefix

 Update